Every 4th, as a reminder, we repost the dos and don’ts when it comes to Old Glory…

 - When the flag is displayed on a car, the staff shall be fixed firmly to the chassis or clamped to the right fender.

-- When the flag is used to cover a casket, it should be so placed that the union is at the head and over the left shoulder.
+- When the flag is used to cover a casket, it should be placed so that the union is at the head and over the left shoulder.
 The flag should not be lowered into the grave or allowed to touch the ground.

-When saluting the flag DO the following:
+When saluting the American flag, D.O. the following:

 - All persons present in uniform (military, police, fire, etc.) should render the military salute.
 Members of the armed forces and veterans who are present but not in uniform may render the military salute.

 - All other persons present should face the flag and stand at attention with their right hand over the heart, or if applicable, remove their headdress with their right hand and hold it at the left shoulder, the hand being over the heart.

 When stowing or disposing of the American flag, DO the following:

 - The flag should be folded in its customary manner.

 - It is important that the fire be fairly large and of sufficient intensity to ensure the complete burning of the flag.

 - Place the flag on the fire.